QNAP File Station Security Update 2026: What to Do Right Now

 — Security Alert

 This QNAP File Station security update fixes a set of security flaws in the File Station 5 app — the browser-based file manager built into most QNAP NAS devices (NAS stands for Network Attached Storage, a small box that stores your files at home instead of in the cloud) — that could let a logged-in user quietly read files outside their own folders.
-A quick update through App Center closes these holes for good.
+Applying the QNAP File Station security update through App Center closes these holes for good.

 What This QNAP File Station Security Update Fixes